Travel: Old Sycamore

 Return back through the passage to the north, then head east to return to where the Kobolds and Mites fought.
 From here, continue east and turn south when you clear some rocks.
 Continue south until you find a group of Giant Frogs - familiar, and relatively unthreatening foes you should be able to easily dispose of.
 Do so, then search near some bushes to find a chest you can loot.
 Venture further south to reach the southern edge of the area, then turn east until you reach some water.
-If you pass a Perception check (DC 14) you’ll locate a submerged, locked (DC 12) chest that’s more generous than the chest you looted earlier.
+If you pass a [Perception 14] check you’ll locate a submerged, locked [Trickery 12] chest that’s more generous than the chest you looted earlier.

 Death to Worgs!

 Continue east along the edge of the beach, cross some shallow water, and continue east until you find a group of Kobolds and Mites who are strangely coexisting peacefully.
-Talk to the Mite Hunter and he’ll declare the area a "peace zone".
+Loot a pile of branches [Perception 12] to the north, then talk to the Mite Hunter and he’ll declare the area a “peace zone”.
 If only that worked everywhere, eh?
-Turns out these critters are bound by the brotherhood of hunting, and by an external threat, a "fat wolf lord".
+Turns out these critters are bound by the brotherhood of hunting, and by an external threat, a “fat wolf lord”.
 Asking about these wolves and agreeing to hunt it down will start the quest Death to the Worgs!.

 The Worg in question can be found in the northeastern corner of the map, northeast of the old sycamore tree after which this area is named.
-Your fog of war is already dispelled in this area, so you should have no trouble fighting the landmark, and while it’s a long trek, the only potential obstacles on the way are two groups of Kobolds and Mites fighting each other and a trio of wolves.
+It’s a long trek, but the only real obstacles on the way are two groups of Kobolds and Mites fighting each other and a trio of wolves.
 The first group of Kobolds and Mites fighting are just north of the first one you encountered, in a pass along the western edge of the map.
 Northeast of this group you’ll find the second.
 The trio of wolves can be found east of the second group of Mites and Kobolds, just north of the hill that dominates the center of the area.
 If you have to fight the Kobolds, be wary of the Kobold Flame Shaman, who can cast a surprising number of Magic Missile spells.
 The damage isn’t huge, but it is unerring and it adds up fast.

 Handle the Kobolds and Mites in a way suitable to your actions earlier, kill the three wolves, then keep a lookout to the southwest of where you encountered the wolves, as a [Perception 17] check can reveal a branch hiding An Ancient Rostland Coin.
 Sadly, the trio of wolves you fight along the way aren’t your quarry - as the name of this quest gives away, your target is something older, more intelligent, and more dangerous than any mere wolf.